LASIK Eye Surgery in Dallas

 - Many Famous Celebrities and Top Athletes have had LASIK.

-- Numbing drops are used so that LASIK eye surgery is pain free.
+- Numbing drops are used in the LASIK patients eye so that surgery is pain-free.

 - You can see directly after the surgery and most people can return to work the next day.

-- LASIK eye surgery is fast and can be performed in around 10 minutes.
+- Laser eye surgery is fast and can be performed in around 10 minutes.

 - If your eyesight changes, adjustments can be made with another LASIK or PRK surgery.